 - Building PP/POW Subsistence Programs– Fold-out leaflet explaining the need for building programs to support PP/POW’s, and outlining the different programs the ABCF has built.

-- Copies of several ABCF publication– The ABCF publishes newsletters that contains articles and news relating to political prisoners, as well as chapter reports by ABCF collectives.
+- Examples of ABCF publications– The ABCF publishes newsletters that contain articles and news relating to political prisoners, as well as chapter reports by ABCF collectives.

 Reading through all of the material in the kit is essential and you are required to know it.
 Thorough knowledge of these documents is required for ABCF membership and all ABCF members are held accountable to them.
-Contradicting something contained within these documents can be a violation of one of our Four Basic Foundation Principles of the ABCF and can be grounds for suspension or possibly expulsion.
+Contradicting something contained within these documents can be a violation of one of our Four Basic Foundation Principles and can be grounds for suspension or possibly expulsion.
 If you have read this far, this is the notification of your responsibility to know this material.

 Okay.
 Done all that.
 Now what?